CivicActions/ssp-toolkit/docs/ssp.md

 #### CivicActions Responsibility

 CivicActions Operations uses vulnerability scanning software to document and determine risks to the system.
+Operating system and application vulnerability scans include:

+* The CivicActions system environment employs the OpenSCAP scsnner with the DISA STIB baseline to check for vulnerabilities.
+CivicActions Operations has automated the process to perform the scans on a monthly basis.
+A report created from the OpenSCAP scanner lists vulnerabilities and ranks them per severity.

+* The CivicActions applicate environment is tested by the penetration tester OWASP ZAP, an open-source web application security scanner to report on needed updates based on known flaws.
+CivicActions Operations has automated the process to perform the scans on a monthly basis.
+A report created from the OWASP ZAP scanner lists vulnerabilities and ranks them per severity.

 These scans are being run on a regular basis and the results of these scans are being used to inform changes to the system and verify that security controls are working correctly.
 These scans are used to document the current state of the system, and to analyze security trends as changes are made over time.